 Last Sunday, Iain Duncan Smith launched the long awaited Universal Credit.
 Not according to Johnny Void he didn’t.
 But where was the Green Party?
 Another opportunity to showcase the Basic Income was frittered away.
 The bishops pontificate yet again about poverty, and a BBC QuestionTime (19th Feb) gives the benefits issues a thorough airing, and still no mention of what we have now decided to call the Basic Income, despite recent prime publicity slots.

 Overall I am well impressed by Natalie Bennett, and the Green Party is beginning to edge upwards in the voting intention polls.
 But that is hardly a good reason to let opportunities slip.
-If Natalie had used a quarter of the material I have tried to brief her with over the past few months that interview the other Sunday could have been a real game changer.
+If Natalie had used a quarter of the material I have tried to brief her with over the past few months that dreadful Andrew Neil interview the other Sunday could have been a real game changer.
 But the Guardian salvo during the following week discredited the Basic Income anyway didn’t it?

 No it bloody didn’t.
 The Citizens’ Income Trust swiftly issued a correction on their website that their quotes had been twisted, and the problems exaggerated.
 Did the Green Party issue a statement, using this as further publicity?
 No it bloody didn’t.

 You may have gathered by now that I am losing patience.
-A last straw moment occurred this afternoon as I read my Independent (21st Feb) on the way back from leafleting for Gillian Creasy in Sheffield Central, where there are the makings of a shock.
+A last straw moment occurred this afternoon as I read my Independent (21st Feb) on the way back from leafleting for Gillian Creasy in Sheffield Central, where there are the makings of an electoral shock.
 The front page heading is:

 Low income families pay price of outsourcing fiasco